frlinaker/skribe/README.md

 clf = PromptClassifier(verbose=True)
 clf.fit(X, y)
-print(clf.predict(X))
 ```

-The key point of this example is that the system 'realizes' that the raw data is in fact a logical XOR.
+The key point of this example is that `fit()` *realizes* that the raw data is in fact a logical XOR.
 This lets the LLM generate a prediction prompt that is very compact:

 ```
 Based on the provided data, it appears that the target value is the result of a XOR operation on the values of x1 and x2.
+Therefore, the classifier can be represented as follows:

+IF x1 XOR x2 THEN target = 1
+ELSE target = 0
 ```

-(Depending on the LLM, it may also output a longer explanation of what XOR is and how a decision tree can be built for it.)
+It should not be understated how powerful this is!
+The system has inferred a compact well-established higher-level expression of a pattern only presented to it as raw data.

 </details>

----

 ## 🧪 Development Status